obfuscatedgenerated/gmodCSSDownloader/README.md

 # gmodCSSDownloader

-A small program that uses SteamCMD to install CS:Source assets for Garry's Mod easily, quickly and legally (note that I am not a lawayer).
+A small program that uses SteamCMD to install CS:Source assets for Garry's Mod easily, quickly and legally (note that I am not a lawyer).

 ## Platform Support